Originally published in August 2017, updated in March 2020.

 When you live in Dunwoody, Georgia, allergies can be a year-round concern.
-Fortunately, you don’t have to live alongside allergens like pollen, mold, and dust mites.
+Fortunately, you don’t have to live alongside allergens like pollen, biologic spores, and dust mites.
 From rethinking your cleaning schedule to investing in an air purifier, discover four ways to remove airborne allergens from your home.

 Rethink Your Cleaning Schedule